Winchester: Geography

 Winchester is situated on a bed of Cretaceous lower chalk with small areas of clay and loam soil, inset with combined clay and rich sources of fuller's earth.

 Climate

 As with the rest of the UK, Winchester experiences an oceanic climate (Köppen Cfb).
 The nearest Met Office station is in Martyr Worthy, just outside the city.

+Demography

+Between the last two censuses (held in 2011 and 2021), the population of Winchester increased by 9.3%, from just under 116,600 in 2011 to around 127,400 in 2021.